matttpj/CarND-Traffic-Sign-Classifier/writeup_CarND-Traffic-Sign-Classifier_P3.md

 #### 1. Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.

-Here are five German traffic signs that I used Google Search to find on the web; which I then downloaded and trimmed to 32x32 pixels:
+Here are five German traffic signs that I used Google Search to find on the internet and which I then downloaded and trimmed to 32x32 pixels.
+These images are available at **_./test_images/*.jpg_**

 <br/>
 <img src="./output_images/web_download_images.jpg" width=100% height=100%>
 <br/>

-The first image might be difficult to classify because ...
+Each of the images looked very clear and straightforward to classify.

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).